adembudak/vim-doctor/README.md

 To check whether your mapping conflict other mappings: `:verbose map shortcut`

-Sometimes mappings conflict other mappings, so that defining your mappings as no-recursive is a good practice.

-The example below demostrates such a case, the _o_ goes one line below and enter insert mode.
-The expected 4 lines below and enter insert mode behaviour, end up with endless loop.
-The _o_ will call _4o_ and it will call another _4o_ etc.

-`nmap o 4o`
+It's a good paractices to define mappings as non-recursive.
 To make no-recursing mapping we add *nore*

 - for normal mode **nnoremap**
 - for insert mode **inoremap**
 - for visual mode **xnoremap**

-The mapping below does what we expect, from normal mode, goes 4 lines below and enter insert mode:

-`nnoremap o 4o`

-we can specify mappings to filetypes:
+we can also specify mappings to a filetype:

 ```
 autocmd FileType cpp nnoremap <f5> :w <bar> !clang++ -stdlib=libc++ -fsyntax-only -std=c++1z % <cr>